GQdeveloper/UnknownQuest/README.md

 ---

 ## How to Play

-- Input your name and answer the questions and the game will begin.
+- Input your name and answer the questions, then the game will begin.
-- Once the intro ends, you will have a vailable moves printed to you such as: [walk] or [inventory]
+ - Once the intro ends, you will be able to perform actions, these actions will be printed such as [walk] or [inventory]
-- Just experiment and check what can you do
+ - Experiment and check what you can do.